The Complete List of Things to Do in Honolulu with Kids

 My daughter made this flower crown during the arts and crafts portion of the Keiki Games

-We really loved staying at the Hilton Hawaiian Village because they had tons of programming scheduled each day for children.
-Our daughter participated in a hula dancing class (so cute!), a lei-making class, a fish-feeding time, and a children’s games time.
+We really loved staying at the Hilton Hawaiian Village because thee resort had tons of programming scheduled each day for children.
+Our daughter participated in a hula dancing class (so cute!), a lei-making class, a fish-feeding time, and a children’s outdoor games time.
 We tried to attend something different each day.
 We really liked how the resort was well-catered to children!

 11. Disney’s Aulani Resort